DGKSK8LIFE/WIKNWINTL/README.md

   - GraphQL integration
   - CDN
   - Webhooks
-  - ReactJS
   - Deployment

  ### What I am in the process of learning

- - SQL server
+ - SQL server (more commands)
+ - ReactJS

 ### What I may want to learn/implement in the future